A Wireless AI-Generated Content (AIGC) Provisioning Framework Empowered by Semantic Communication: Acknowledgements

-\begin{IEEEbiography}[{ }]{Lan Zhang} received B.E. and M.S. degrees from the University of Electronic Science and Technology of China in 2013 and 2016, respectively, and a Ph.D. degree from the University of Florida in 2020.
+\begin{IEEEbiography}[{ }]{Lan Zhang} (Member, IEEE) received the BE and MS degrees from the University of Electronic Science and Technology of China in 2013 and 2016, respectively, and the PhD degree from the University of Florida in 2020.
 She has been a tenure-track assistant professor with the Department of Electrical and Computer Engineering at Clemson University since 2024.
 Before that, she was an assistant professor with the Department of Electrical and Computer Engineering at Michigan Technological University from 2020 to 2023.
-Her research interests include wireless communications, distributed machine learning, and cybersecurity for various Internet-of-Things applications. \end{IEEEbiography} \begin{IEEEbiography} [{ }]{Lei Zhang} (Senior Member, IEEE) is a Professor of Trustworthy Systems with the University of Glasgow, Glasgow, U.K. He has academia and industry combined research experience on wireless communications and networks, and distributed systems for the Internet of Things, blockchain, and autonomous systems.
+Her research interests include wireless communications, distributed machine learning, and cybersecurity for various Internet-of-Things applications. \end{IEEEbiography}

+\begin{IEEEbiography} [{ }]{Lei Zhang} (Senior Member, IEEE) is a Professor of Trustworthy Systems with the University of Glasgow, Glasgow, U.K. He has academia and industry combined research experience on wireless communications and networks, and distributed systems for the Internet of Things, blockchain, and autonomous systems.
 His 20 patents are granted/filed in more than 30 countries/regions.
-He published three books, and more than 200 papers in peer-reviewed journals, conferences, and edited books.

 Dr. Zhang received the IEEE ComSoc TAOS Technical Committee Best Paper Award in 2019, the IEEE Internet of Things Journal Best Paper Award in 2022, Digital Communications and Networks Journal Best Paper Award 2023 in addition to several best paper awards in IEEE conferences.
 He is the Founding Chair of the IEEE Special Interest Group on Wireless Blockchain Networks in the IEEE Cognitive Networks Technical Committee (TCCN).
-He delivered tutorials in IEEE ICC'20, IEEE PIMRC'20, IEEE Globecom'21, IEEE VTC'21 Fall, IEEE ICBC'21, EUSIPCO'21, and IEEE Globecom22.
 He is an Associate Editor of IEEE Internet of Things Journal, IEEE Wireless Communications Letters, IEEE Transactions on Network Science and Engineering, and Digital Communications and Networks. \end{IEEEbiography}